How Is a Cataract Diagnosed?

 - The medications you are taking (prescription and over-the-counter)

-- Questions about high blood pressure (hypertension), diabetes, smoking, and sun exposure
+- Questions about any other risk factors such as high blood pressure (hypertension), diabetes, smoking, and sun exposure

 - Distance and near vision acuity tests to determine the sharpness or clarity of your reading and distance vision

 - Testing your vision with different lenses (sometimes contained in a machine called a phoropter, (pictured at right) to determine if your vision can be improved or corrected with regular glasses or contact lenses.